-The Center for Service and Action offers students and graduates a range of opportunities to volunteer their time serving those disadvantaged or oppressed.
+The Center for Service and Action offers students and graduates a range of opportunities to volunteer their time serving those who are disadvantaged or oppressed.
 Service opportunities are available both locally and abroad through dedicated service groups or special events.

-Participating Loyola Marymount University students develop a well-defined sense of self and confidence and learn to spearhead meaningful contributions in their own community.
+Participating Loyola Marymount University students develop a well-defined sense of self and confidence and they learn to spearhead meaningful contributions in their own community.
 First-year LMU students, in particular, quickly learn the university resources available to them and become more engaged in student life, while developing personal accountability, good judgment and independent thinking towards a balanced life.

 The CSA also serves as an on-campus resource for faculty and students working to integrate Community-Based Learning programs into their curricula.

 Phone: (310) 338-2959